Request a booking

 We cover the basic techniques – lip sync, walking, arm rod manipulation, and how to combine all of this with character voices to express emotions.
 We also learn how to move the puppets rhythmically to music, while lip syncing.

 There will be an opportunity for volunteers from the class to perform short scenarios on stage to demonstrate what they’ve learned.
 We can even get them into small groups to come up with a story to perform with the puppets.

-During one Book Week, we spent the entire week at a school teaching three puppetry classes a day.
-By the end of the week, all 1000 students from Prep to Grade 6 had learnt how to be a puppeteer in the Muppet style, and how to incorporate puppetry in their storytelling.
+By the end of the week, all 1000 students from Prep to Grade 6 had learnt how to be a puppeteer in the Muppet style, and how to incorporate puppetry into their storytelling.

 Ideally 40 students per workshop.
 Happy to consider larger classes, but they would have get into pairs and share one puppet per pair, and each take turns for the exercises.
 This is what we did during the recent full week of Book Week workshops as each class had 50-75 students.

 If there are any other queries, please feel free to CONTACT US HERE, or take the time to read our website’s FAQ pagehttps://www.larrikinpuppets.com.au/faqs/, outlining everything anybody could wish to know about Larrikin Puppets.

 And our Terms & Conditions, including a bit on adult supervision (or crowd control) during the sessions.
 Teachers usually participate in the workshops too, and help with behavioural management which is always very helpful.